mwaugh0328/heterogeneous-agent-trade/README.md

 - Waugh (2023) (an evolution of [Waugh (2019)](https://www.waugheconomics.com/uploads/2/2/5/6/22563786/waugh_consumption.pdf)) is an example as well.

-- And it connects to my papers on general equilibrium discrete choice models [Pricing Inequality](http://www.simonmongey.com/uploads/6/5/6/6/65665741/mw_2022_11_16_minneapolis_fed_online.pdf) and [] with Simon Mongey.
+- And it connects to my papers on general equilibrium discrete choice models [Pricing Inequality](http://www.simonmongey.com/uploads/6/5/6/6/65665741/mw_2022_11_16_minneapolis_fed_online.pdf) and [Discrete Choice, Complete Markets, and Equilibrium](https://www.waugheconomics.com/uploads/2/2/5/6/22563786/dce-sed.pdf) with Simon Mongey.

 ---